 1. Securing start up monies for the West Warwick Redevelopment Authority so that they can begin the process of buying up properties and parcels.
 This will allow them to avoid taking property through eminent domain.
 It will also allow them to start assembling parcels that will be attractive for developers to purchase and begin the first phases of the Arctic Redevelopment plan.

-2. Helping to secure monies to build a permanent memorial at the Station fire site.
+2. Helping to make sure that planned projects start this year.
+First and foremost, I want to see permanent memorial at the Station fire site built this year.
 This is important for our region, our state, and our town.
 I will search for any way that I can find to help the Station Memorial Foundation to complete construction of this monument by 2015.

-3. Helping to secure monies for the Sgt.
-Brian St. Germain Memorial Foundation in order to rebuild and improve the Maznicki Field Complex.
-The project will include lights for the field and track, new bleachers with handicapped access, and new press box.
-This will also allow us to dedicate a newly resurfaced track to be named for Marine Sgt.
+I also hope to see the track and football field re-done.
+That project should begin in the summer of 2015.
+It will include lights for the field and track, new bleachers with handicapped access, and new press box.
+The track will be dedicated upon completion this spring in memory of Marine Sgt.
 Brian St. Germain, a West Warwick graduate that was killed defending our country in Iraq.
 Not only will this serve as a fitting memorial to a West Warwick hero, but it will give West Warwick the only nine lane, competition quality track in the state of Rhode Island.
 This will allow us to host a variety of sporting events from night football games, soccer games, as well as statewide and regional track meets.
 It will also extend the hours of usage of our track for the great public.
 Our hope is that the increased use and exposure to such a wonderful facility will help to bolster sales and usage of local businesses as well.

 Priority #2: Preserving Funding for Human Services

 Funding for a number of human services was cut dramatically in order to help balance the budget a few years before I entered the Senate.
 I will continue to ensure that funding for the services that help those most in need In Rhode Island these are the homeless, individuals with substance abuse or addiction problems, the developmentally disabled, and veterans that have put their lives on the line for our country and have been woefully under-served since their return to civilian life.
 I hope to have the opportunity to continue my work with the Special Joint Commission to Study the Quality of Life and Create Positive Outcomes for Individuals with Autism.
-I have also been appointed to the Senate Oversight Task Force on DCYF and the Family Care Networks and look forward to starting that work if re-elected.
+I have also been appointed to the Senate Oversight Task Force on DCYF and the Family Care Networks, which recently released a plan to help reorganize DCYF.